 Being shy can sometimes feel like a heavy burden.
-In some social situations you can feel crippled by fear of having to talk to somebody else.
+In some social situations, you can feel crippled by fear of having to talk to somebody else.
 But there are little things you can do, that can make your life happier.
-Practicing these confidence tips over time, can help you gain more confidence.
+Practising these confidence tips for shy people, over time, can help you gain more confidence.
 Have a go…you have nothing to lose!

 6 Confidence Tips For Shy People

 You might not feel it, but you can act it 🙂 I am lucky as I have always been a confident experience.
 Through life experiences, I have had my confidence knocked down to rock bottom.
 But I have always managed to build it back up.
 It is not easy…but it is possible!

 Outside you can show an air of confidence and you will notice how others react to you.
 This is a knock-on effect and will encourage you to try it more.
 It does not matter if you feel nervous inside when you do this, this is all part of the learning process.
 Learning by doing.
 Over time you will find it will become a little easier.
 Do not set yourself unrealistic goals.
 Baby steps are netter than none at all.

 The way you use your body, when interacting with other, is a form of non-verbal communication.
 There are things that people can tell about you, by looking at your body language.
 Shy people generally are unable to make eye contact with other people and may even lower their head.
 Some may cross their arms, creating a safe barrier for themselves.